 What was going on in America in 1877?
 Rutherford B. Hayes replaced Ulysses S. Grant as president; the U.S. government continued to fight the “Indian Wars” west of the Mississippi River; Billy the Kid killed his first man.

 And what was going on in Fort Worth in 1877?
 Fort Worth had a population of about six thousand, less than 1 percent of today’s population.
 The town had enjoyed railroad service just one year, had been incorporated just four years.
 In 1877 G. H. Day was mayor.
 Timothy Isaiah “Longhaired Jim” Courtright was city marshal.
 Jesse Zane Cetti was city engineer.
 Aldermen included B. C. Evans and Carroll Peak.

 And in 1877 B. B. Paddock’s Fort Worth Democrat newspaper had a competitor: the Daily Fort Worth Standard.
 The few surviving issues of the Standard show us life in Fort Worth in 1877.
 Let’s start with transportation:

 If Fort Worth wasn’t “out west” enough for you, C. Bain provided daily stage service west to Weatherford.
 From Weatherford there was every-other-day service farther west to Palo Pinto, Caddo, Breckenridge, Fort Griffin, Jacksboro.
 The stage departed Fort Worth from the El Paso Hotel, located at Main and 4th streets.
 William Harper also provided “a daily hack line to Decatur.”

-C. Bain would take you west, but the Texas and Pacific railroad connected Fort Worth “to all principal points east.”
-The railroad had changed everything in 1876.
+C. Bain would take you west, but the Texas & Pacific railroad connected Fort Worth “to all principal points east.”
+The coming of the railroad had changed everything in 1876.
 People could travel long distances faster.
 Perishable goods (ice, meat, fish, dairy) could be brought to town faster.
 Now that both the cattle trail and the railroad had come to town, cows and cowcatchers would put Fort Worth on the map.